Jroland/kafka-net/README.md

 ```

 ##### TestHarness
-The TestHarness project it a simple example console application that will read message from a kafka server and write them to the screen.
+The TestHarness project is a simple example console application that will read messages from a kafka server and write them to the screen.
 It will also take anything typed in the console and send this as a message to the kafka servers.

 Simply modify the kafka server Uri in the code to point to a functioning test server.